sameduslu/BilConnect/README.md

 ## Selling Points
 Bilconnect is specifically designed for Bilkent University's campus.
 Since the platform is exclusively for the Bilkent community, there's a high level of trust.
 Users know they are interacting with fellow students or staff, reducing the risk of scams or fraud.
-In addition, exclusiveness allows faster transaction times and even better, there is no need to worry about shipping and delivery fees.
+In addition, exclusiveness allows faster transaction times, and even better, there is no need to worry about shipping and delivery fees.

 Bilconnect offers a comprehensive solution to different problems.
-There is no need to visit different websites for selling, buying, renting and donating.
+There is no need to visit different websites for selling, buying, renting, and donating.

 Bilconnect tries its best to ensure safety by using verified profiles and showing user reviews.

 Bilconnect is more than a second-hand selling app; it also serves the purpose of connecting individuals on campus.

-Bilconnect encourages sustainable practices by promoting the selling, renting and donating of items.
+Bilconnect encourages sustainable practices by promoting the selling, renting, and donating of items.
 It will be helpful for everyone by encouraging a circular economy on campus.

 ## What Makes Us Special?
 Our web app presents a fresh outlook on social media and an exclusive marketplace to buy from and sell to Bilkenters.
 An app is a tool that can help clubs coordinate and other groups on the campus communicate.